AnthonyCxx/Notes-and-Writeups/Python/Modules/Pandas.md

 # Reading a csv file
 dataframe = pandas.read_csv("pokemon_data.csv")

-# Using a value in the CSV file an the index column
+# Using a value in the csv file an the index column
 dataframe = pandas.read_csv("pokemon_data.csv", index_col="Name")

 # Printing data